frednirk/fredbot/README.md

   Steamlit Python tool for providing Graphical User Interface (GUI) , Python 3 for the coding.

-This app can be easily expanded to be multimodel to incorporate image and video functions.
+This app can be easily expanded to be multimodal to incorporate image and video functions.

 It is free to use and modify.
 Enjoy